dadap/pigdo/README.md

 Copying
 -------

-You are free to use, study, and redistribute pigdo under the terms of version 2 of the GNU General Public License.
+You are free to use, study, modify, and redistribute pigdo under the terms of version 2 of the GNU General Public License.
 See the "COPYING" file for the full text of the GPLv2.

 TODO
 ----